eXpansionPluginPack/eXpansionPluginPack.github.io/docs/dev/services/ui/uiElements.md

 eXpansion<sup>2</sup> has some custom FML elements written to help you build your ui.
 These are accessible through a factory.
 The idea is to normalize the display in all the manialinks of the controller.

-All Widget & Windows factories has the UI Factory pre injected in them.
+All Widget & Windows factories has the UI Factory and Action Factory pre-defined in them.
 The factory can be used with:

 ```php
 <?php
 $this->uiFactory->createSomething($argument1, $argument2, ...);